(effective January 1, 2022)

 Business Purpose Disclosure: (1) Service Providers such as Internet listing services, analytics providers, operating system and platform providers, payment processors, fraud prevention and security providers, collection agencies, legal counsel, or external auditors; (2) public authorities / government bodies and (3) Third Parties as compelled or required by law.

-This may include information such as: rental application information including credit and/or criminal history, financial account information, resident names, contact information, payment card number, date of birth, emergency contact details, insurance policy information, or status as victim of domestic violence, assault, or stalking.
+This may include, but is not limited to: rental application information including credit and/or criminal history, financial account information, resident names, contact information, payment card number, date of birth, emergency contact details, insurance policy information, or status as victim of domestic violence, assault, or stalking.